 Clinical Skills Evaluation

 The art of mastering clinical skills is the very essence of medicine and the art of healing.
-The Clinical Skills Evaluation group (CSE) of the Office of Medical Education (OME) assists various UT Southwestern Medical Center departments in developing examinations to assess the clinical skills performance of students.
+The Clinical Skills Evaluation group (CSE) of the Office of Medical Education (OME) helps various UT Southwestern Medical Center departments develop examinations to assess the clinical skills performance of students.

 A unique assessment is achieved with the use of standardized patients (SPs), which provide a consistent, reproducible presentation of a clinical case.
 The well-trained SPs can either assess performance or teach students clinical skills.
 These hands-on tests surpass the usual paper and pencil tests.